 - Costs incurred from failed domestic adoptions

-- Special needs* adoptions that meet the following criteria: The child is a United States citizen, the child’s biological parents’ rights have been terminated, the child is unlikely to be adopted without assistance provided to the adoptive family.
+- Special needs* adoptions that meet the following criteria: The child is a United States citizen, the child’s biological parents’ rights have been terminated, the child is unlikely to be adopted without the assistance provided to the adoptive family.

 - Adoptions of individuals over the age of 18 who cannot physically or mentally care for themselves